 Senior Project Manager

-Having performed numerous roles in clinical trial operations and management, including onsite clinical monitor, clinical team lead, and project lead, Ms. Wellford is a well-seasoned project lead.
+Over her tenure at Rho, Ms. Wellford has built strong relationships with asthma and allergy counterparts at DAIT, consortia leadership centers, investigative sites and other external vendors in the respiratory disease space.
+Having performed numerous roles in clinical trial operations and management, including onsite clinical monitor, clinical team lead, and project lead, Ms. Wellford is a well-seasoned project leader.
 Her expertise in project management and clinical operations provides a distinctive perspective to clients and ensures high-quality clinical trials in complex therapeutic areas.

-Ms. Wellford received her bachelor’s degree from the University of North Carolina at Chapel Hill and has co-authored and presented numerous posters at SCT and SoCRA annual conferences.
+Ms. Wellford received her bachelor’s degree in public policy, with a concentration in health, from the University of North Carolina at Chapel Hill and has co-authored and presented multiple posters at SCT and SoCRA annual conferences.

 This is what drives Stephanie: